InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 # Abtract
-This contract is for native token.
-The contract for non-native tokens is `yx.token`.
+* This contract is for native token.
+* The contract for non-native tokens is [`yx.token`](../../contracts/yx.token/README.md).
+It's recommended to read about native token first.

 # Types of Tokens
 * There are two types of tokens in Yosemite Public Blockchain.